patrickcberry/lab-web/README.md

 Run the docker build and run commands as per the development environment,
 ```
 sudo docker build -t lab-web .
-sudo docker run -it --rm -d -p 80:8080 --name labweb lab-web
+sudo docker run -it --rm -d -p 8080:80 --name labweb lab-web
 ```
 Using the bash script:
 ```
 sudo sh ./deploy.sh
 ```
-## Tasks
+Note: the bash script above will:
-- [X] Create a batch file to build and run
++ Pull the latest version from GitHub
-- [X] Create a shell script to pull and deploy
++ Build the container
-- [ ] Investigate live reload options
++ Deploy the new container